dougsimmons/spike/README.md

 02/26: Made the global sensitivity email alert thresholds work and added an alert signup request form.

-02/27: Made and submitted sitemap, robots.txt, changed url to https://spike.hmm.nyc with <a href="https://www.ssllabs.com/ssltest/analyze.html?d=spike.hmm.nyc&hideResults=on">strong ssl</a>
+02/27: Made and submitted sitemap, robots.txt, changed url to https://spike.hmm.nyc with <a href="https://www.ssllabs.com/ssltest/analyze.html?d=spike.hmm.nyc&hideResults=on">strong ssl</a>, renamed repo from smartbroadcastify to spike, rebranded the site accordingly.